Key Takeaways

 Cognitive behavioral therapy in New Jersey focuses on current problems rather than extensively exploring past events.
 The emphasis is on how to handle current situations and future challenges.

-Therapists structure sessions around specific, measurable goals, regularly review progress, and adjust strategies as needed.
+Therapists structure sessions around specific, measurable goals, regularly review progress and adjust strategies as needed.
+These goals are set as part of a personalized treatment plan.

 CBT involves teaching specific skills for managing thoughts and behaviors.
 This includes problem-solving, relaxation techniques, cognitive restructuring, and exposure therapy.